jean-luc-jucker/MMC_4Mi_Covid19/01_update.md

-Impact of COVID-19 on refugees and migrants
+Impact of COVID-19 on refugees and migrants, Update 1
 ================
-Mixed Migration Centre, Geneva, 1st Update of 27 April 2020
+Mixed Migration Centre, 27 April 2020

 **This is the first update on the situation for refugees and migrants on mixed migration routes around the world in light of the COVID-19 pandemic.
-Using data collected by MMC, the objective of the global updates is to provide regular up-to-date findings on COVID-19 awareness, knowledge and risk perception, access to information, access to healthcare, assistance needs and the impact on refugees’ and migrants’
+Using data collected by the [Mixed Migration Centre](http://www.mixedmigration.org/), the objective of the global updates is to provide regular up-to-date findings on COVID-19 awareness, knowledge and risk perception, access to information, access to healthcare, assistance needs and the impact on refugees’ and migrants’